 For the avoidance of any doubt: where any discrepancies between the interactive Local Plan policies map and the printed, paper versions of the Adopted Policies map are identified, the printed, paper versions will take precedence in decision-making.

 Paper copies of the Local Plan can be purchased for a charge - this is £35 for non-residents and £20 for residents.

-In addition, the Council needs to identify sites in a Local Plan to meet Gypsy and Traveller accommodation needs.
-Until such land is allocated, Policy DE4 of the West Lancashire Replacement Local Plan 2001-2016 remains part of the development plan for the borough.
+In addition, the Council needs to identify sites to meet Gypsy and Traveller accommodation needs.
+The West Lancashire Local Plan does not do this, so until such land is allocated, Policy DE4 of the West Lancashire Replacement Local Plan 2001-2016 remains part of the development plan for the borough.